StarDust130/StarDust-Website/README.md

   <h2>Getting Started 🚀</h2>
     <p>To get started with this project, you can clone the repository and explore the code. 🛠️</p>
     <pre>
-  <code>git clone https://github.com/yourusername/your-repo.gitcd your-repo
+  <code># git clone https://github.com/StarDust130/StarDust-Website.git.gitcd your-repo
-# Add specific instructions here, such as how to run the project locally.
         </code>
     </pre>